 However, to be part of this very exclusive club requires that you stick to the site’s stringent image quality guidelines which means that all the photos are vetted by humans.
 Login is compulsory and the mobile apps do not currently support direct image uploads.

-Pictures need to be at least 1,920 pixels wide, up to 40MB in size, and you can upload up to 100 pictures per day.
+Pictures need to be at least 3,000 pixels on their longer side, up to 40MB in size, and you can upload up to 100 pictures per day.
 The more high quality images you submit, the higher your daily granted number of uploads.

 You might also want to check out our other website hosting buying guides: